-We’ve heard all sorts of chatter about the Danish Diet, so we did one of our in-depth reviews, closely scrutinizing the ingredients, side effects, level of customer service and clinical research.
-Furthermore, we examined plenty of user comments and dieter reviews that are posted online.
-At this point we summarized and compressed all of the information we found to give you the facts you need.
+My love of diet products is bested only by me passion for reviewing them We took one of our in-depth looks at the Danish Diet, closely scrutinizing the ingredients, side effects, level of customer service and clinical research.
+Furthermore, we examined plenty of user comments posted online.
+At this point we summarized and compressed all of the information we found to give you the bottom line.

 What You Need To Know

-The Danish Diet is also know as the Royal Danish Hospital Diet, as well as the Copenhagen Diet plan.
-This weight loss method basically involves a strict 13-day eating plan.
-Within the 13 days, you can potentially drop up to 22 pounds.
+First off, the Danish Diet is also known as the Royal Danish Hospital and Copenhagen plans.
+This weight-loss method basically involves a strict 13-day menu.
+Within the this time, you can potentially drop up to 22 pounds, according to the literature provided.
 However, you are expected to avoid alcohol, heavy sugars, grains and even fruits.
-The foods you can eat include lettuce, lean beef, coffee, eggs and spinach.
-Put simply, you will reduce your daily caloric intake to about 600 calories, which is very strict (average daily caloric intake is 2,000).
-Your metabolism should increase and your food cravings should change to healthier foods.
+You can intake lettuce, lean beef, coffee, eggs and spinach.
+You will reduce your daily caloric intake to about 600, which is not enough according to research.

-It’s unclear when the Danish Diet first emerged, but both women and men can try this diet plan.
-Foods that are high in fat and cholesterol are cut out of this diet, and you must drink plenty of water daily, but read on…
+It’s unclear when the Danish Diet first emerged, but both women and men can try this plan.
+Foods that are high in fat and cholesterol are cut out and you must drink plenty of water daily, but read on…

-According to our Research Editor, “Some people will not be able to handle the food restrictions that pertain to the Danish Diet.
+The first problem dieters may face with the Danish Diet ingredients is that there are too few foods allowed on the plan.
+According to our Research Editor, “Some people will not be able to handle the strict menu.
 After all, you can basically just drink tea, coffee and water for liquids.
-Not to mention, the daily calorie intake is so low, some people will experience side effects.”
+Not to mention, the daily calorie intake is so low, some people may experience side effects.”

 One dieter stated, “Too many food restrictions…can’t have ham, no alcohol, no sugar at all!”